Eli Lilly pauses trial of antibody drug Trump touted as COVID-19 'cure' over safety concern | Health

 Eli Lilly pauses trial of antibody drug Trump touted as COVID-19 'cure' over safety concern

-U.S. drugmaker Eli Lilly and Co said on Tuesday that the government-sponsored clinical trial of its COVID-19 antibody treatment similar to one taken by U.S. President Donald Trump has been paused because of a safety concern.
-Trump touted the Lilly drug, along with the antibody treatment from Regeneron Pharmaceuticals Inc that he received for his COVID-19, as virtual "cures" in a video he posted last week.
+Eli Lilly and Co said on Tuesday that the government-sponsored clinical trial of its COVID-19 antibody treatment similar to one taken by U.S. President Donald Trump has been paused because of a safety concern.
+Trump touted the Lilly drug, along with the antibody treatment from Regeneron Pharmaceuticals Inc that he received for his COVID-19, as tantamount to a cure in a video he posted last week.

+The U.S. Food and Drug Administration and the National Institutes of Health did not immediately reply to requests for comment.
+Lilly began its ACTIV-3 trial in August and is aiming to recruit 10,000 patients primarily in the United States.

-Lilly sought the EUA from U.S. regulators after publishing data in September showing it helped cut hospitalization and emergency room visits for COVID-19 patients.
+The trial compares patients who receive its antibody drug plus Gilead Sciences Inc's antiviral drug remdesivir with those who receive remdesivir alone.
+Lilly sought the EUA from U.S. regulators after publishing data in September showing LY-CoV555 helped cut hospitalization and emergency room visits for COVID-19 patients.
 The treatment is being developed with Canadian biotech AbCellera.
-Lilly shares were down nearly 3%.

 - READ MORE ON: